Electoral systems are the voting systems used to elect people to Parliament, local councils and other boards.

 New Zealand’s government was based on the British model.
-At first most electorates had only one member of Parliament (MP), but some had more than one.
+Most electorates had only one member of Parliament (MP), but some had more than one.
 In those electorates voters had as many votes as there were vacancies.
 Multi-member districts were abolished in 1903.

-Before 1996 the main voting system used in Parliamentary elections was first-past-the-post.
+Before 1996 the main voting system used in parliamentary elections was first-past-the-post.
 Under this system, the candidate who gets the most votes wins.
-It was usual for one party to get more than half of the seats in Parliament, so it could become the government.
+It was usual for one party to win more than half of the seats in Parliament, so it could become the government.
 It was hard for minor parties to get into Parliament, because they had to win an electorate seat.

-For a short time (1908–13) New Zealand had a two-round election system, where candidates had to get at least half the votes to win.
-If no one did, then voters had to choose between the top two candidates.
+For a short time (1908–13) New Zealand had a two-round election system.
+If no one got at least half the votes in the first round, there was a run-off between the top two candidates.

 Royal Commission on the Electoral System

 Because of criticisms of first-past-the-post, including that it was biased against smaller parties, a royal commission was set up in 1985 to consider whether New Zealand should change its electoral system.
 The royal commission recommended that New Zealand should adopt a mixed-member proportional (MMP) electoral system and increase the number of MPs to 120.

 Two referendums were held for voters to say if they wanted to change the electoral system and, if so, what they wanted to change it to.
 The majority of people did want to change and chose MMP, which was introduced in 1996.

 Under MMP each voter has two votes – one for the electorate candidate they want to be their local MP, and the other for the political party they prefer (the party vote).
 The party gets seats in Parliament in proportion to its party votes.
 For example, if a party gets a third of the votes, it will get a third of the seats in Parliament.